-NOW $67/YEAR (30% Discount) FAITH FILLED SHOWS YOUR KIDS WILL LOVE!
+FAITH FILLED SHOWS YOUR FAMILY WILL LOVE!
 A new streaming service for your CHRISTIAN FAMILY.
 Rated 5 STARS by thousands of parents!

 THE ONLY PLACE TO WATCH NEW VEGGIETALES

-A safe place for your kids to watch new VeggieTales plus 1,000s of hours of FAITH FILLED series where characters are role models and you kids want to watch it again (and again!)
+A safe place for your family to watch new VeggieTales plus 1,000s of hours of FAITH FILLED shows where characters are role models and your family will want to watch it again (and again!)

 A WHOLESOME ALTERNATIVE TO YOUTUBE